mckennapl/slack-nws/README.md

 ## To-dos

-* Format the output so it's not so ugly and wall-of-text-ish
+* Make the output prettier
 * Create alerting for NWS alerts